konKeramaris/series-airdate-updater/README.md

 pip3 install -r update-series-list/requirements.txt
 ```

-Then, you can update the Lambda Environment variables by providing the appropriate input parameters.
+Then, you can update the SSM Parameters by providing the appropriate input parameters.
 ``` bash
 python3 update-series-list/update-series-list.py --lambdaname <function-name> --filename <txt-file-name>
 ```
 where `<function-name>` is the name of the Lambda function you have previously created and `<txt-file-name>` is a text file that has your series titles (one per line).
-This script will read the list of TV series from `<txt-file-name>`  retrieve their ids and then update the Lambda Environment variables with the appropriate values.
+This script will read the list of TV series from `<txt-file-name>`  retrieve their ids and then update the SSM Parameters with the appropriate values.
 You can run again this script if you want to add/remove more series.

 You can also retrieve the current Lambda series list and save it on a file by doing:
 ``` bash
 python3 update-series-list/update-series-list.py --getserieslist --filename <txt-file-name>
 ```

-**Note:** When redeploying, depending on the changes of the Lambda function in AWS, you might need to run again `update-series-list/update-series-list.py` to set the series list in the Lambda Environment Variables.

 # Todo List
-* create cloudformation-init.yaml to create SSM Parameter Store and S3 bucket
-* Move series list from lambda Environment Variable to SSM Parameter
+* Update architecture with SSM
 * Verify CloudWatch events
 * Verify free-tier
 * Investigate Integration with Calendar